Lord Reed becomes President of the UK Supreme Court

-Her Majesty The Queen has approved the appointment of Lord Reed as the next president of the UK Supreme Court.
+Lord Reed has been installed as the new President of the UK Supreme Court.

-Lord Reed was appointed as a justice of the Supreme Court in February 2012 and has served as deputy president since June 2018.
-Prior to his appointment to the Supreme Court he served as a judge in Scotland, sitting from 1998 to 2008 in the Outer House of the Court of Session, where he was the Principal Commercial and Companies Judge, and from 2008 to 2012 in the Inner House.
+Lord Reed was appointed as a justice of the Supreme Court in February 2012 and has served as Deputy President since June 2018.
+Prior to his appointment to the court he served as a judge in Scotland, sitting from 1998 to 2008 in the Outer House of the Court of Session, where he was the Principal Commercial and Companies Judge, and from 2008 to 2012 in the Inner House.

 He was educated at the Universities of Edinburgh and Oxford, and qualified as an advocate in Scotland and as a barrister in England and Wales.
 He practised at the Scottish bar in a wide range of civil cases and also prosecuted serious crime.